 Even the idea of men wearing shorts is a controversial topic in Azerbaijan.
 While the general consensus among locals is that it is okay for foreigners to wear what they will, you still might get some uncomfortable looks and glances.

 I would also say it would be unwise to wear short skirts or shorts as a woman in Baku, no matter what time of year it is.
-Men can be a bit less cautious with their clothing choices.
+Men can be a bit less cautious with their clothing choices, however, it’s worth noting that most Azeri men would not wear shorts.
+It is generally accepted for foreigners to wear what they desire, though.

 How Many Days in Baku?